-- Interferometer and null corrector form a template wavefront. - Mirror is figured until it matches that wavefront, producing a null interference fringe (or, with tilt, straight fringes).
-25
+- Interferometer and null corrector form a template wavefront with same shape as ideal mirror. - Mirror is figured until it matches that wavefront, producing a null interference fringe (or, with tilt, straight fringes).

 Measuring aspheres: null correctors and validation holograms for LSST